Assignment

 {% endfilter %}

-The above outputs the string HELLO in all uppercase.
+The above outputs the all-uppercase string HELLO.

 {% filter upper %}